shuixin222/zqzhang.github.io/_posts/2014-08-21-crosswalk-weekly-6.md

 ---
 layout: post
 type: post
-title: Crosswalk 9 TODO List
+title: Crosswalk Weekly 6
 ---

 Here only list what to be done by Zhiqiang during Crosswalk milestone 9 development.

-## Crosswalk 9 Features
+# Crosswalk 9 Features

 See the [current milestone features](https://crosswalk-project.org/jira/issues/?filter=11019) filter and watch the features so that you can receive update notification via emails.